loke-dev/awesome-gridsome/readme.md

 - [Agregador FC](https://atilacamurca.github.io/agregador-fc/) - Website to help assemble a team to play [Cartola FC](https://cartolafc.globo.com/), a fantasy soccer game from Brazil.
 It shows statistics about the teams that will face each other.
 - [Iman Sugirman](https://imansugirman.com/) - Personal website of a tutorial Laravel, Ruby on Rails, Wordpress, Cloud Server Indonesia Language.
 - [BarbaDev](https://barbadev.netlify.com/) - Personal blog from Fernando M. @packtpub author, built with Tailwind CSS and Gridsome.

+### Tutorials
+- [How Gridsome works with GitHub Pages](https://medium.com/jsessentials/how-gridsome-works-with-github-pages-aeacaf6f3622) -  To deploy the app using Github Pages and maintaining the source code in the same repository.

 ## Contribute